awhitbeck/HcalHardwareManager/README.md

 `clean.py`: Used to remove the 2 primary keys from the data base (QIEcard & BECrate) and all of their dependents.
 Basically, its a fresh start.

-`buildHcal`: Used to initialize the database.
+`buildHcal.py`: Used to initialize the database.
 This currently has a number of hard coded mappings that are not expected to change, like the ROBOX adapter board
 <-> winchester mapping, but could cause problems in the future.